 Fingore: Mord took off a few of Marillion's fingers while torturing him.

 Foreign Money Is Proof of Guilt: Qyburn finds a gold coin from the Kingdom of the Reach from before Aegon's Conquest in the bedchamber of Rugen, the undergaoler who released Tyrion.
 (Note that Rugen was actually Varys in disguise.)
-The obvious implication is that the Tyrells used Reach gold to bribe Rugen into releasing Tyrion, which further fuels Cersei's paranoia.
-The fact that a rare, ancient and region-specific currency is being used, as opposed to the more common and completely untraceable unified currency of the modern day, is rather suspect, but this never occurs to Cersei.
+The obvious implicationnote and it's later confirmed that the Tyrells have been using such coins around King's Landing is that the Tyrells used Reach gold to bribe Rugen into releasing Tyrion, which further fuels Cersei's paranoia.
+Of course, using a rare, ancient and region-specific currency for your criminal operations, as opposed to the more common and completely untraceable unified currency of the modern day, is nothing short of idiotic, which will cause the reader to suspect the veracity of this evidence.
+This thought never occurs to Cersei, however.

 Fractured Fairy Tale: Once upon a time, there was a girl growing up in her father's house with a Wicked Stepmother and her evil stepsisters, who forced her to live amongst the servants and do all the chores.
 Then one day, their household was set upon by Ironborn reavers, who took the place over and raped everyone, except pretty Falia Flowers who became the willing courtesan of the evil-but-very-pretty Pirate King Euron.
 She persuaded Euron to make her enslaved erstwhile family serve in the nude while her poor father watched, and she laughed and laughed and laughed while they were gang raped.
 The End.